 Treatment operations at the facility are closely regulated under our Wastewater NPDES permit.
-Part of that permit requires the preparation of a Sewer System Management Plan (SSMP) that describes the procedures and activities necessary to operate and maintain the treatment facility in order to reduce Sanitary Sewer Overflows (SSOs) and the procedures for reporting should an SSO occur.
+Part of that permit requires a Sewer System Management Plan (SSMP) that describes the procedures and activities to operate and maintain the treatment facility, to reduce Sanitary Sewer Overflows (SSOs), and reporting procedures should an SSO occur.

-For information about paying your bill, or starting or stopping sewer services, please visit the Utility Billing Department.
+For information about paying your bill or starting/stopping sewer services, please visit the Utility Billing Department.

 State Water Resources Control Board - Statewide General Discharge Order